F1bonacc1/process-compose/README.md

   #note that the same command for bash/zsh would look like: "python -c 'print(str(40+2))'"
 ```

-Using `powershell` backend had some funky behaviour (like missing `command1 && command2` functionality in older versions).
+Using `powershell` backend had some funky behavior (like missing `command1 && command2` functionality in older versions).
 If you need to run powershell scripts, use the following syntax:

 ```yaml
 process2: